Curt Hagman

 Curt Hagman (born January 2, 1965) is an American public servant representing the Fourth District in San Bernardino County California since his election to the Board of Supervisors in 2014.
 The Fourth District encompasses the cities of Chino Hills, Chino, Ontario, Montclair and Upland.
 Hagman was elected Chairman of the Board of Supervisors for two consecutive terms in recognition of his leadership during the COVID-19 pandemic.

 Hagman began his public service as a volunteer and served as a Chino Hills Parks & Recreation Commissioner.
 He later represented Chino Hills as a Council member and Mayor, served on the San Bernardino County Workforce Investment Board, and served six years in the California Legislature as a member of the State Assembly representing 55th district.

 Education

 Hagman earned a Bachelor of Arts degree from UCLA.
 Hagman was a member of Phi Gamma Delta.
 He was also in the Naval Reserve Officers Training Corps.

 Career

 In 2004, Hagman served on the Chino Hills City Council, until 2008 when he became the Mayor of Chino Hills, California.

 Hagman was elected to the 55th district state assembly in 2008, winning 55.9% of the vote.
 He was re-elected in November 2010 with 65.3% of the vote.

 In 2014, Hagman won the election for the San Bernardino County Board of Supervisors.
 He defeated U.S. Representative Gloria Negrete McLeod.
 He won re-election in 2022, easily defeating Democratic state senator Connie Leyva.

 Personal life

 Hagman's wife is Rossana Hagman.
-They live in Chino.
+They live in Chino Hills.

+Hagman's residence and office were raided by the FBI on July 28, 2026.